 Black Cat Cookie Halloween Dog Treat Recipe

-Our black cat cookies were made using this dough, inspired by Halloween molasses candies combined with carob for flavour and colour.
-The dark dough was amped up with a teeny little bit of black food colouring (totally optional as noted above) to blacken up the naturally dark brown dough.
+Our black cat cookies were made using this dough recipe, inspired by Halloween molasses candies combined with carob for flavour and colour.
+The naturally dark brown dough was blacked up a little with a teeny bit of black food colouring (optional as noted above).

 - 1/2 cup plain thick-style yogurt

 - 2 tbsp blackstrap molasses

 - 2 tbsp smooth peanut butter